Our loan application is fast & secure. If you work or own a home, you're approved.

 So ultimately, what are the signs that you should consider a consolidation loan?
 If you find yourself struggling to juggle multiple debts, or feeling like you're only paying interest without reducing your principal, it's time for you to look at a consolidation loan.
 Debt can weigh on you, and become very stressful, but when you manage debt properly and know the tools available to you, it can make all the difference.
 Debt consolidation is one of the many tools in the world of finance that can ease your mind and make your money more manageable.

 The Advantages of Consolidating Debt

 Consolidating your debt has many advantages, here a few of the more important ones:

-- You will only have to focus on paying back a single lender when you consolidate debt
+- You will only have to focus on paying back a single lender

 - You are less likely to be late on payments because you are only focused on paying back one lender

 When you apply for a debt consolidation loan in Canada, you will typically have to fill out a fairly indepth loan application.
 You will be asked to provide information about your income, monthly expenses, current debt payments and whether or not you have previously filed for bankruptcy.
 You will also be asked to provide your credit score which is commonly cross referenced for accuracy.
 Most lenders, if not all, require a credit check, especially if you have not taken out a loan with them in the past.
 The higher your credit score, the better.

 How Long Does it Take to Get Approved for a Consolidation Loan in Canada?